 Mining magnate aims to be kingmaker after Australian election

-[MELBOURNE] A billionaire who built his own Jurassic Park and promises a replica Titanic may hold the balance of power in Australia's Parliament if his populist campaign wins enough votes in Saturday's general election.
+A 65-YEAR-OLD billionaire who built his own Jurassic Park and promises a replica Titanic may hold the balance of power in Australia's parliament if his populist campaign wins enough votes in Saturday's general election.

 Clive Palmer, whose slogan "Make Australia Great" echoes US President Donald Trump's 2016 campaign, has spent tens of millions of dollars on a campaign aimed at disaffected voters in a country where casting a ballot is compulsory.